centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-packages.md

 mysql_secure_installation
 ```

 > It is mandatory to set a password for the root user of the database.
+You will need this password during the web installation.

 Then, in the remote dabatase, create a user with **root** privileges.
 You will have to enter this user during the
 web installation process (at [step 6](../web-and-post-installation.md#step-6-database-infomation),